habGegeben/Cursor-Flip/README.md

 ## Parser

-This is as basic (read: lazy) a parser can get, but will provide the following data if you wish to enable them by removing the comments:
+This is as basic (read: lazy) as a parser can get, but will provide the following data if you wish to enable them by removing the comments:

 - Table of Contents
 - - Bytes in header